-Prior to position confirmation, a new alert with DOA position that is otherwise redundant will be sent every five (5) minutes.
+Prior to position confirmation, a new alert with DOA position that is otherwise redundant will be sent every five (5) minutes for all beacon types except ELT(DT)s.

 To prevent too many MEOSAR alerts from being sent to a Responsible Agency after position confirmation, a MEOSAR alert with DOA position matching the MCC reference position that is not better quality will only be sent every 15 minutes.
 A MEOSAR alert with DOA position that does not match the MCC reference position and is not better quality will only be sent every ten (10) minutes.
 An alert with a better-quality DOA position (based on the expected horizontal error) is always sent, as specified in document C/S A.001.
+Position is not confirmed for ELT(DT)s, which are assumed to be fast-moving.

-An updated alert with GNSS position is sent if the new GNSS position differs from previously sent GNSS position by three (3) to twenty (20) kilometres or if the new GNSS position is refined (i.e., more precise) and no previous GNSS position was refined.
+For all beacon types except ELT(DT)s, an updated alert with GNSS position is sent if the new GNSS position differs from previously sent GNSS position by three (3) to twenty (20) kilometres or, for an FGB, if the new GNSS position is refined (i.e., more precise) and no previous GNSS position was refined.